moby/moby/docs/reference/commandline/daemon.md

     10 GB of space on the pool.
 However, the filesystem will use more space for the empty case the larger the device is.

-    This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
-Typically, a change to this value requires additional steps to take effect:
+     **Warning:** This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
+Typically, a change to this value will require additional steps to take effect:

         $ sudo service docker stop
         $ sudo rm -rf /var/lib/docker